ShubhamDalvi1999/Neo4j-Graph-Fraud-Detection/README.md

 * Clients in larger clusters are flagged as potential first-party fraudsters with a `firstPartyFraudScore`
 * Clients with scores above the 80th percentile are labeled as `:FirstPartyFraudster`

+#### First-Party Fraud Pattern Explanation

+First-party fraud (synthetic identity fraud) involves creating fictitious identities or manipulating real identities by sharing key personally identifiable information (PII) across multiple accounts.
+This is a common pattern in organized fraud rings.

+A typical first-party fraud pattern shows:

+1. **Multiple Client Accounts**
+   - Different individuals with seemingly unrelated identities
+   - In our example: Madison Ferrell and Ian Gregory

+2. **Shared PII Elements**
+   - Multiple clients connected to the same personal identifiers
+   - In our example:
+     - Same email address (johnfrazier67@mail.co-m)
+     - Same phone number (446-870-2234)
+     - Same SSN (555-93-5211)

+3. **Relationship Network**
+   - Direct SHARED_IDENTIFIERS relationships between clients
+   - PII nodes (email, phone, SSN) serving as connection points
+   - The more shared identifiers, the stronger the fraud signal

+These shared identifiers are highly suspicious because legitimate individuals rarely share multiple pieces of sensitive personal information like SSNs, phone numbers, and email addresses.
+In legitimate cases, family members might share an address or phone number, but multiple shared identifiers across unrelated individuals strongly indicates synthetic identity fraud.

+This pattern is effectively detected using graph algorithms:
+- The Weakly Connected Components (WCC) algorithm finds clusters of interconnected accounts
+- Node similarity algorithms can measure the strength of connections based on shared attributes
+- Degree centrality identifies accounts involved in multiple suspicious connections

+By visualizing these connections, fraud investigators can easily identify synthetic identity rings that would be nearly impossible to detect with traditional rule-based systems.

 ### Second-Party Fraud Detection (Money Mules):
 * The system analyzes transaction patterns between clients
 * It uses PageRank algorithm to identify clients that function as hubs in transaction flows
 * Transaction amounts are used as relationship weights in the algorithm
 * Clients with high PageRank scores that aren't already identified as first-party fraudsters are labeled as `:SecondPartyFraud`

+#### Second-Party Fraud Pattern Explanation

+Second-party fraud involves individuals (money mules) who knowingly or unknowingly help criminals move illegally obtained funds.
+Unlike first-party fraud (synthetic identities), money mules don't create fake identities - they use their legitimate accounts to transfer stolen money.

+A typical second-party fraud network includes:

+1. **First-Party Fraudsters (Sources)**
+   - These synthetic identities obtain funds illegally
+   - They serve as the SOURCE of illicit funds
+   - They typically have high first-party fraud scores

+2. **Money Mules (Intermediaries)**
+   - Primary mules receive funds directly from multiple fraudsters
+   - Secondary mules may receive funds from primary mules (layering)
+   - They serve as INTERMEDIARIES in the transaction chain

+3. **Destination Accounts (Beneficiaries)**
+   - These are the ultimate beneficiaries of the fraud
+   - They receive layered funds after passing through mules

+The transaction patterns follow the classic three stages of money laundering:

+1. **Placement**: First-party fraudsters send funds to primary mules
+2. **Layering**: Mules transfer between themselves to obscure the money trail
+3. **Integration**: Mules forward money to final destinations

+Red flags that identify second-party fraud include:
+- Hub-like behavior: Receiving from multiple sources and distributing to multiple destinations
+- Directional flow: Money moves FROM first-party fraudsters THROUGH mules TO destinations
+- Network collaboration: Mules working together to distribute funds
+- High-value transactions occurring in quick succession

+This is why PageRank is effective for detection - it identifies nodes that serve as important "hubs" in transaction networks, exactly what money mules do.

 The Neo4j Graph Data Science (GDS) library is crucial to this implementation, allowing for:
 * Creation of projected graphs for algorithm execution